 Used in this recipe:

-- Roll out one biscuit into a 5- to 6-inch round.
-In the center, place 2 teaspoons sauce, 2 tablespoons mozzarella, and 1/2 tablespoon pepperoni.
+- Roll one portion into a 4- to 5-inch square or round.
+In the center, place 2 teaspoons of sauce, 2 tablespoons cheese, and 1 tablespoon pepperoni.
 Carefully fold over and press edges together with a fork.
 Place on prepared baking sheet.

-- Repeat with remaining biscuits until you have 8 pepperoni pizza pockets.
+- Repeat with remaining pizza dough until you have 8 pepperoni pizza pockets.

 Husband’s take: He loves these, too – no complaints at all!
 My kids are little punks and picked at them before N declared “I don’t yike these” and E chimed in after with similar sentiments, despite having already eaten most of hers.
 They don’t like anything these days though.
 This one particularly blew my mind though because they love all things bready and all things pizza but maybe they just wanted to annoy me.
 Wouldn’t put it past them, ya know?
 They just want to eat Rice Krispie Christmas Trees and nothing else, all year-round.
 Wishful thinking, kiddos.
 Oh well, Ben and I had no problems devouring these and I’m sure next time I make them, they’ll be all over it.